commitizen-tools/commitizen/docs/check.md

 [Automatically check message before commit](auto_check.md).

 ## Usage
-There are three arguments that you can use one of them to check commit message.
+There are three mutually exclusive ways to use `cz check`:

+- with `--rev-range` to check a range of pre-existing commits
+- with `--message` or by piping the message to it to check a given string
+- or with `--commit-msg-file` to read the commit message from a file

 ### Git Rev Range
 If you'd like to check a commit's message after it has already been created, then you can specify the range of commits to check with `--rev-range REV_RANGE`.